 For example, let’s say I measure 100 views on a piece of content – analytics would tell me that there were 80 views the day before, and 120 the day after.
 What it boils down to is, analytics should enable you to make better business decisions.

 Different types of content analytics

-Built-in tools, i.e. platform-specific analytics, to help analyse social posts (e.g. Facebook Insights).
+Built-in tools, platform-specific analytics provided by the platform itself, to help analyze social posts (e.g. Facebook Insights).

 External tools, e.g. Nudge, to get meaning across many different types of content (built for content marketing, branded content, and content distribution).